logangingerich/healthify/README.md

 1. As mentioned above, the app must be a single page app; all interactions should be processed client-side.
 2. It is important that it be easy for us to setup and run your submission.
 Consequently, we limit the use of javascript frameworks to Ember or React.
-Further, for dependencies your submission requires, please the README and/or `bin/setup` script to make as easy as possible for us to complete installation.
+Further, for dependencies your submission requires, please update the README and/or `bin/setup` script to make as easy as possible for us to complete installation.

 ## Mockup Details
-For this part of the challenge, we want to see your ability to accurately reproduce details from a mockup and infer how other views or features should look based on the provided mockup.
+For this part of the challenge, we want to see your ability to accurately reproduce details from a mockup and, if applicable, infer how other features should look based on the provided mockup.
 You can use your best judgement for any aspect of the mockup not shown (e.g hover states, error messages).

 #### Fonts
 The only font used is San Francisco with various weights.
 Please use this font and specify any other native fallback fonts that you think are appropriate.
+You do not need to use @font-face to use this font.
+Rather, you may use San Francisco like any other native font (Georgia, sans-serif, etc).

 ## Dev Setup
 Complete the following to get the existing application API up and running.